Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/embedding.md

 |}
 ```

-Now comes the hardest part: translating the instructions to valid Nessa code given our simple model.
+Now comes the hardest part: translating the instructions to valid Ryna code given our simple model.
 For this, we will translate the
 `>` and `<` operations as changing `pt`, `+` and `-` as changing the value in `mem[*pt]` and `.` as writing to an array **outside the macro**.
 Interestingly, `[` and `]` can be handled by being translated to `while mem[*pt] != 0 {` and `}`, respectively.
 We have to be careful
 because every closing brace must be escaped if it is not the one that closes the code pattern (including the ones inside strings).